-There’s this idea that living frugally means you have to be a total tightwad and pinch every penny.
-And that’s just plain wrong.
+You might assume that living a frugal life means you have to be a total tightwad and pinch every penny.

-But I remember having that thought before I started learning about frugal living when those extreme couponing shows became popular.
+Once upon a time, I thought frugal living meant you had to be an extreme couponer.
 I’d see these moms triumphantly buying 100 packs of toilet paper for $5 and I assumed that’s what being frugal meant.

 Now I know better.

 Because living a frugal lifestyle isn’t really about scoring the best deals on bulk toilet paper purchases or being a total cheapskate.
 It’s more about intention — what you do with your money and what you don’t.

 Frugality is a choice and once you get into the habit, it’s a pretty easy one to make.

 It’s not about deprivation or lack or bare-bones living, either.
 Putting frugal living tips into practice can open you up to abundance in unexpected ways.

 And this is something anyone can do; it just takes commitment and a little creative thinking when it comes to spending and saving!

 Benefits of Living Frugally